ManyTinyThings/ManyTinyThingsWeb/demo.markdown

     setLeftRightRegions(slowFastBall);
 </script>

 In both cases, it's obvious that one side has more energy.
 But with a single ball, there is a clear direction, and you can easily change the direction (try it!).
-For example: try decreasing the energy of both kinds of system.
-It's much harder to control!
+With a lot of tiny particles, direction doesn't make sense, and it's hard to control what happens.
+Try _decreasing_ the energy of both kinds of system.

 Both cases are really the same kinetic energy, but the random, bouncy, jiggling energy is of a different character than the moving-in-a-straight-line energy of the single ball.